SuperSecureHuman/supersecurehuman.github.io/_posts/2023-07-13-HPC-Selection-Part-1.md

 ---
 title: "Maximizing HPC Potential: Unveiling the Best CPU, Motherboard, and Memory [Part 1]"
 excerpt: "Prepare to harness the immense power of high-performance computing (HPC) nodes.
-In Part 1 of our comprehensive series, we delve into the art of choosing the ultimate CPU, motherboard, and memory configuration.
+In Part 1 of my comprehensive series, I delve into the art of choosing the ultimate CPU, motherboard, and memory configuration.
 Explore the intricate details and considerations that will propel your HPC endeavors to new heights."
 tags:
     - hpc
     - cluster